Maslov Index, Spectral Flow and Bifurcation of Electromagnetic Geodesics Within an Energy Level

 \section{Proofs of the main results}

-Throughout we shall suppose that $T$ is neither an energy-constrained nor an ordinary conjugate instant along $\gamma$, as well as $\epsilon>0$ is such that there is no such instants in $(0,\epsilon]$.
-We shall continue to assume the setting in Sec. \ref{sectionanalytic}.
+Throughout we shall suppose that $T$ is neither an energy-constrained nor an ordinary conjugate instant along $\gamma$, as well as $\epsilon>0$ is such that there are no such instants in $(0,\epsilon]$.
+We shall continue to assume the setting of Sec.\ \ref{sectionanalytic}.